-Ms Creed: I am one of the Tenacious Ten neighbouring the proposed Smoky Creek solar and battery project that you flew over today.
-Smoky Creek was one of the projects that got approved before the council introduced their rule about saving good agricultural land.
+Ms Creed: I am one of the tenacious 10 neighbouring the proposed Smoky Creek solar and battery project that you flew over today.
+We were one of the projects that got approved before the council introduced their rule about saving good agricultural land.
 It is very good agricultural land.
 We would like to thank the committee for responding to the many submissions from this area and for coming out of your way to hear us.